 Many nations, like Paraguay, are testing the waters of a decriminalized cannabis industry.
 The concentration of law reform in Latin America makes the region a hot spot for activity in this space, and it’s an opportune time for investors and cannabis businesses to consider their expansion options.

 At Biz Latin Hub, our teams operate across all Latin American countries that are revisiting their cannabis laws.
 Our suite of market entry and back-office services provide top-quality support to our clients during their company expansion process.

-Reach out to us today to find out how you can take advantage of commercial opportunities for cannabis in Paraguay.
+Reach out to us today here to find out how you can take advantage of commercial opportunities for cannabis in Paraguay.